sid995/sid995/README.md

 ### Hi there 👋, my name is Siddharth
-#### I work as a software engineer at Dotpe

 Student by day.
 Software Engineer by night.
 Big fan of post rock.
 I love many things.
 I hate a few things.
 Dreams of the future....Hmm

-Skills: REACT / JS / HTML / CSS / STYLED COMPONENTS
+Skills: REACT / JS / TS / TAILWIND / GO / RUST

 - 5 years of experience as a frontend engineer.
 - Pursuing Masters in Computer Science from NJIT.